zeroseven/z7_semantilizer/README.md

 ## Setup

+### Multi-Site / Cross-Origin Setup

+For multi-site TYPO3 installations where the Semantilizer needs to work across different domains, additional webserver configuration may be required.
+See **[CORS-SETUP.md](CORS-SETUP.md)** for detailed instructions.

+Note: This is only needed for cross-origin scenarios.
+Same-origin usage works out of the box.

 ### Render headlines

 You’ll need to render your headlines via an extra ViewHelper in order to be able to edit or correct them automatically